dfinnis/Darkly/XSS_Basic/README.md

 ## Cross Site Scripting (XSS)

 XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
-See [XSS_Recover_Password](https://github.com/anyashuka/Darkly/tree/master/XSS_Recover_Password) for more XSS description, use and prevention.
+See [XSS_Recover_Password](https://github.com/anyashuka/Darkly/tree/master/XSS_Recover_Password) for further description, use and prevention.

 ## Exploit